rishug03/Fake-News-Detection/README.md

 Fake News Detection

-This working model of machine learning can detect the accuracy of the news by using the past data presenet with us
+This working model of machine learning can detect the accuracy of the news by using the past data present with us

 Let’s say we have two news articles: